bGZo/soul/pages/java 2___collections.md

-alias:: java 容器, java 集合
+also:: java 容器, java 集合
 description:: a framework that provides an architecture to store and manipulate(操纵) the group of objects description:: from java 1.2